IT’S NOT ARCHIVED IF YOU CAN’T FIND IT

 Every studio and freelance engineer has a requirement to back-up (archive) their work.
 Based on the typical chaotic recording workflow, it’s clear that the archiving process needs to be simple and fast.
 At the same time, the files must be ‘findable’ (not just by the person archiving them) a month, a year, or ten years later.
 So what makes files findable, and how much effort is required?

 THE TWO EXTREMES

-The simplest ‘back-up’ is to unstructured storage like Google Drive, DropBox or local media.
+The simplest ‘back-up’ is to use unstructured storage like Google Drive, DropBox or local media.
 Unstructured storage is essentially a hard drive which relies on file and folder names (no external meta-data) to locate files.
 Search is limited to file and folder names.
 This may work for personal storage, but completely breaks down when third-parties need to retrieve files.
 Imagine poking around on ‘someone else’s’ hard drive to find your masters.
 At the opposite extreme are Digital Asset Management (DAM) systems with taxonomy’s and time consuming data entry requirements.
 Years ago, on first seeing these systems, I was seduced by the sales pitch of how cool it would be to search your archive by artist, album, genre, engineer, song, mix, version, and session.
-Now when I see these systems, my first thought is who is going to enter all that data?
+Now when I see these systems, my first thought is who’s going to enter all that data?

 - Project/Session Name

 - External ID – (Optional ID number from booking system)

 Once set up, every transfer for a project is archived and an any number additional files and folders can be archived by simply dragging and dropping them on the Certified Archives application.
 Certified Archives automatically preserves the file name and folder structure and captures the following file level information;